Financial-Times/n-ui/README.md

 - `options` - additional options when creating the header
 	- `priority` - a value of highest will add the link header _before_ all previously added resources that do not specify this (shodul not normally used by apps - used internally to ensure n-ui's resources are always loaded as wuickly as possible)
 	- `hashed` - if true the path to the asset will be resolved to the equivalent hashed aset path

-# Anything below here isn't necessarily 100% up to date - n-ui has changed a lot recently and updating the docs is ongoing

 ### Navigation
 If you pass `withNavigation:true` in the init options, you will have navigation data available in `res.locals.navigation`.  this data comes from polling the [navigation API](https://github.com/Financial-Times/next-navigation-api).
 This data is used to populate the various menus and navigation items on the apps.
 The following data is available